UKCloud/documentation/articles/shared/shared-how-install-rhui-vm.md

 ### Intended audience

 This article is intended for customers who have not yet migrated to RHUI v3.
+If you need information for RHUI 3, see [*How to install Red Hat Update Infrastructure (RHUI 3)*](shared-how-install-rhui-vm-3.md).

 ## Prerequisites